AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ..
 Important::

-  We recommend you to launch all AMIs by CloudFormation template provided by Aviatrix, as shown in the following table.
+  All AMIs should be launched by CloudFormation template provided by Aviatrix, as described in the next section.

 ..